rechtlogisch/csotto/README.md

 In May 2024, ELSTER introduced a new library called Otto, designed for downloading objects from OTTER (Object Storage in ELSTER).
 ELSTER took this initiative because the existing solution had reached its limitations.
 Alongside Otto, a new version of Datenabholung v31 was also released.

-The current method of data retrieval using ERiC is planned to be replaced on the client-side with ERiC version 41.2 by November 25th, 2024, at which point only Datenabholung v31 will be available.
+The current method of data retrieval using ERiC was replaced on the client-side with ERiC version 41.2 on November 25th, 2024, which supports solely Datenabholung v31.
 On the server-side, the transition will occur with the planned annual minimal version increase in mid-April 2025 (exact date to be announced in 2025).
 After this date, only ERiC version 41.2 or higher with Datenabholung v31 will be supported.

 As a result, most software developers currently using ERiC Datenabholung will need to implement Otto in their production systems by April 2025.